crystalmdsouza/ece444lab1/README.md

-# ece444lab1
+# ECE444 Lab 1
+Hi!
+My name is Crystal :)
-Repository for the first lab in ECE444 Software Engineering at UofT
+This is my repository for the first lab in ECE444 Software Engineering at UofT.